1. Home

 Design guide CNC milling size limits

-Xometry Europe’s partner network includes CNC machining centres with up to 1,625.6 mm (64″) X by 812.8 mm (32″) Y by 965.2 (38″) Z travel limitations.
+Xometry Asia’s partner network includes CNC machining centres with up to 1,625.6 mm (64″) X by 812.8 mm (32″) Y by 965.2 (38″) Z travel limitations.
 Note, however, that the travel limitations of a CNC machine does not necessarily specify the exact maximum part dimensions as these are also dependent on required tooling.
 The maximum part size may be less than the travel limitations.
 For example, deep features requiring long tooling can reduce the effective work envelope of a machine.
 The Z travel of 965.2 mm (38”) does not translate to a part height or depth of 965.2 mm (38”): depending on part size and features in the Z dimension, the Z height of the part will need to be less than the 965.2 mm (38”) to allow for tool clearance.

 2. For cylindrical parts manufactured on a lathe the maximum part diameter and overall length are the important limiting dimensions